Nocturrne/ML_helpers/README.md

   a trained model and plots the image with the predicted class as the title.

 - create_tensorboard_callback(dir_name, experiment_name)
-  Creates a TensorBoard callback instand to store log files.
+  Creates a TensorBoard callback instance to store log files.

   Stores log files with the filepath:
     "dir_name/experiment_name/current_datetime/"